Travelling with your bike

 At the station

 - Please dismount from your bike before you enter the station.

 - If you’re leaving your bike at the station, please use the racks/cupboards provided.
 All bikes are left at your own risk and LNER accepts no liability for bikes or contents left at the station.

 - For security reasons, please don’t leave bags or panniers attached – we reserve the right to inspect the contents of any bike panniers and bags that are left in the cycle park.

 - Arrive at least 10 minutes before your train is due to leave to give yourself plenty of time to find the right location on the platform from which to board with your bike – make yourself known to our team on the platform and they will assist you with finding the right boarding point

 - Please ensure the bike complies with LNER guidelines and that you have a valid bike reservation for the train you're boarding.

-- When directed by our station staff, load your bike onto the train and secure the bike using the Velcro straps (only) within the racks provided.
-After your bike is in place, board the train through the nearest available door.
+- When directed by our station staff, load your bike onto the train, into the dedicated Bike storage space, securing the bike using the brackets provided.

 - If you wish, you may place a lock and chain around your bike, however, please ensure this is not attached to any equipment within the storage compartment